pyne/pyne/docs/source/nucname.rst

     digits for the atomic mass number, and ends with a metastable flag (0 = ground, 1 = first excitied state, 2 = second excited state, etc).
 Uranium-235 here would be expressed as '922350'.
- #. **LLAAAM**: This is the more common, human readable notation.
+ #. **name**: This is the more common, human readable notation.
 The chamical symbol
     (one or two characters long) is first, followed by the atomic weight.
 Lastly if the nuclide is metasstable, the letter *M* is concatanated to the end.
 For example, 'H-1' and 'Am242M' are both valid.
-Note that nucname will always return LLAAAM form with the dash removed and all letters uppercase.
+Note that nucname will always return name form with the dash removed and all letters uppercase.
  #. **MCNP**: The MCNP format for entering nuclides is unfortunately non-standard.
 In most
     ways it is similar to zzaaam form, except that it lacks the metastable flag.
 For information on how metastable isotopes are named, please consult the MCNPX documentation for more information.
- #. **Serpent**: The serpent naming convetion is similar to LLAAAM form.
+ #. **Serpent**: The serpent naming convetion is similar to name form.
 However, only the first
     letter in the chemical symbol is uppercase, the dash is always present, and the the meta-stable flag is lowercase.
 For instance, 'Am-242m' is the valid serpent notation for this nuclide.